Val Montina: the Most Important ‘Wilderness Area’ of the Alpine Chain.

 The Excursionist Trail

 This trail also unfolds starting from the Casera Valmontina, from which the track rises with a relatively steady gradient, passing by a few charcoal pits, then rising quite high in altitude, to then continue with long stretches with very low gradients.
 One then skirts a jutting rock, that can also be used as shelter in case of rain (information board on vegetal charcoal production), to then reach a steep rocky little valley.
 The excursionist trail then continues by taking a wide wooded section that overlooks scenic and deep crags until reaching a metallic bridge created by the Regional Forestry Commission.
 In this section, the trail is also equipped with a metallic rope, even though it does not present particular difficulties.
-One then continues, always on a good track, to reach a wide area affected by a landslide, where in the past, in the first trait, was present a small bridge, necessary in order to pass a modest side valley, periodically interested by the discharge from the derivation channel for the hydroelectric works in the Valmontina, of which one can see several parts along both the nature and the escursionist trail, with interesting artifacts of industrial archaelogy architecture.
-Once overtaken the landslide on a secure track, the trail reaches a junction; leaving the path that continues straight, one descends to the left towards the river bed.
+One then continues, always on a good track, to reach a wide area affected by a landslide, where in the past, in the first section, was present a small bridge, necessary in order to pass a modest side valley, periodically interested by the discharge from the derivation channel for the hydroelectric works in the Valmontina, of which one can see several parts along both the nature and the escursionist trail, with interesting architectural remains (artifacts of industrial archaelogy).
+Once passedthe landslide on a secure track, the trail reaches a junction; leaving the path that continues straight, one descends to the left towards the river bed.
 This section of trail can certainly be considered demanding, considering the steep ravines that flank it.
-Shortly, one reaches the stream, in order to pass which, has been created a wooden boardwalk.
-Once passed the stream, after an exposed section equipped with an iron rope, one continues for about another 300 m, to reach the enchanting canyon of Bosco Bello, which is passed with the help of another footbridge.
+Shortly, one reaches the stream, in order to pass which, a wooden boardwalk has been created.
+Once passed the stream, after an exposed section equipped with an iron rope, one continues for about another 300 m, to then reach the enchanting canyon of Bosco Bello, which is passed with the help of another footbridge.
 We are now in one of the most fascinating parts of the whole valley, for the presence of deep rocky ravines and gurgling waters.
-Once overtaken the bridge, the trail rises under a rock, to then lead to an exposed grassy bank.
-The itinerary then continues to then reach -- after a steep rise -- a characteruistic jutting rock that forms a sort of cave, where it is possible to find shelter in case of bad weather.
+Once passed the bridge, the trail rises under a rock, leading to an exposed grassy bank.
+The itinerary continues to then reach -- after a steep rise -- a characteruistic jutting rock that forms a sort of cave, where it is possible to find shelter in case of bad weather.
 It also offers interesting vegetational and floral peculiarities.
 One then continues to rise in a beechwood, and, after passing another charcoal pit, one reachest the highest point within the whole trail: 860 meters above sea level.
 From here, the track becomes more readily visible, and despite crossing an exposed (but very panoramic) ledge, it appeas safe to walk -- at least in good weather conditions, After a few hundred meters, one finally gets to a mule-track that allows to end the hike in the hamlet of Ansogne, after a steep descent.

 The Lime Kiln (Calchera)